 Why did my score drop after an old account fell off?

-If the account that fell off was an original account (not a collection account) then once it ages off it takes a part of the age of credit history with it.
-Less age and the score drops.
+If the account that fell off was an original account (not a collection account) then once it ages off, it takes a part of the age of credit history with it.
+Less age and the score drop.
 Keep in mind that age is given as an average and not an exact amount.

 If a debt collector promises to remove a collection when I pay is this considered valid?